 Disclaimer!
-This page is a round up of rumors on the internet from various sites that specialize in this type of information.
-I have linked the sources at the bottom.
+This page is a collection of my own predictions based on information from various rumor sites on the internet.
 I have relationships with some of these companies, but don’t have any inside information on new product announcements.
-Even if I did, that usually means I’m under a non-disclosure agreement so I won’t say anything.
-That being said, this is just a curated collection of what is floating around the web.
+These are my own thoughts and predictions on having spent the last 15 years in the industry.
+Even if I did have information, that usually means I’m under a non-disclosure agreement so I cannot disclose that here.
+That being said, this is just a curated collection of what is floating around the web and my own opinions.
 Some of these may be accurate, some probably pure speculation.
 But it is interesting as our industry is changing faster than ever and its a fascinating time in the photography world for sure!
 Now on to the speculation…

 Hasselblad released a roadmap of coming lenses – we can expect to see over the next year:

 • 35-75mm f/3.5-4.5

 Panasonic are in a great place.
 The partnership with Leica and Sigma on the L-mount system is brilliant.
 Its a modernized micro four thirds type idea, but with full-frame mirrorless.
 I think they will be fine.
 And introducing a new m43 lens at Photokina (the Leica DG Vario-Summilux 10-25mm f/1.7) represents their commitment to that system as well.

 The Panasonic GH5 and G9 are incredible cameras.
 I have no doubt the S1 and S1R will continue in the same innovative design that Panasonic has shown us over the years.
 Options for lenses and potential bodies on this system is new and innovative as well.

 I just wish that Panasonic didn’t insist that DFD contrast-only autofocus was the way to go.
 Its the weak point in their systems.
 You work with it, but its just not ideal in my opinion.